Home » Nourishing Recipes » Breakfast » Healthy Banana Pumpkin Muffins (Vegan and Gluten-Free)

 • Add all of the dry ingredients to a strong food processor – rolled oats, baking soda, baking powder, cinnamon, pumpkin spice, and sea salt.

-• Mix, blend, and grind the dry mixture on medium speed until you achieve a fine crumb.
+• Mix, blend, and grind the flour mixture on medium speed until you achieve a fine crumb.

-• Add sliced zucchini, and all of the other wet ingredients – pumpkin puree, maple syrup, apple cider vinegar, pure vanilla extract.
+• Add the mashed banana, and all of the other wet ingredients – pumpkin puree, maple syrup, apple cider vinegar, pure vanilla extract.

-• Blend the pumpkin bread batter until it is just combined, being careful not to overmix.
+• Blend the banana pumpkin batter until it is just combined, being careful not to overmix.

-• Place in the oven for approximately 40-45 min. or until the top is a dark golden brown, and a toothpick in the center of the loaf comes out perfectly clean.
+• Place the muffin pan into the oven for about 10 minutes, then reduce the oven temperature to 375° Fahrenheit for approximately 20-25 minutes, or until the top of the muffins are a dark golden brown and a toothpick in the center of a muffin comes out perfectly clean.

 Notes

-• Use a strong food processor to create a fine crumb with the dry ingredients, and to blend everything well.
+• Use a strong food processor for this recipe so that you can create a fine crumb with the dry ingredients, and then blend everything well.

-• Do not use instant oats for this recipes.
+• Do not use instant oats for this pumpkin bread.
 It is best to use traditional, regular, rolled oats.
-Or, if you want a little bit more of a whole grain texture, you can use extra thick rolled oats.
-These are the ones I use.
-They are also gluten free.
+Or, if you want a little bit more of a whole-grain texture, you can use extra thick rolled oats.

 Nutrition